 - What would you like to improve about yourself?

-I’ve found Journaling prompts to be very helpful.
-It’s a good idea to make a list of prompts in the front or back of your journal so that you have them at the ready if and when you get stuck.
+I’ve found journaling prompts to be very helpful.
+It’s a good idea to make a list of prompts in the front or back of your journal to have them ready if and when you get stuck.